What's the difference between authorization and authentication?

 Can I start with one use-case and expand to other use-cases as I grow?

 Sure, in fact we recommend that you roll out IBAC gradually, to grow your and your organization's confidence in this approach.
 Change, even when positive, is not always easy to manage.
 Tools such as the network mapper let you bootstrap intents files to make adoption by teams that own specific services much easier.
-Read the various tutorials for network policies, Kafka, network mapping, and mTLS to see how to roll out IBAC gradually for various use cases.
+Read the various tutorials for network policies, Kafka, network mapping. to see how to roll out IBAC gradually for various use cases.

 How is Otterize different from a service mesh?

 Otterize's approach is to configure and use your existing infrastructure as much as possible, rather than replacing existing components, and help you achieve zero-trust through effective use of authentication and authorization across heterogeneous infrastructures and tech stacks.
 The drivers for authentication and authorization are client intents: metadata that's used to configure enforcement points.

 In contrast, service meshes aim to solve a whole slew of problems and tasks related to microservices, such as request routing and load balancing, circuit breaking, retries, rate limiting, blue/green deployment, service discovery, observability and metrics, as well as authentication and authorization.
 Otterize does not aim to do all of these things — only authentication and authorization.
 And even there, it does not aim to replace enforcement points for authN/authZ — it just configures them based on client intents and any overriding rules.
 So if a service mesh is used to enforce access, Otterize would configure it based on client intents (and any override rules) — as we do with our support for Istio.

 Unlike Otterize, service meshes generally aim to be the a one-stop-shop for all your needs, replacing many of the technologies you currently use.
 For many, this actually turns out to be friction, especially if you just want to apply authorization, and don't wish to change various technologies that are already working for you.